 - The body will be washed thoroughly.

-- A simple wooden coffin (often pine) is selected.
+- A simple wooden casket (often pine) is selected.
 (For more on this, click here.)

 - The body is covered in a white shroud or prayer shawl known as a tallit.